garfix/nligems/doc/internals.md

 It must be noted that although "Understand the User" and "Process the Intent" are separated in this text, they are not always separate phrases in a system.
 Some older systems executed the user's intent __while__ analyzing the sentence.
 (DEACON)

-#### Process the Intent: Determine feasibility
+#### Determine feasibility

-Even if an intent is understood, it is another question whether it is possible to fulfill this intent.
+Even if an intent is recognized, it is another question whether it is possible to fulfill this intent.
 The NLI must check if it is able to process the question given its capabilities.

 One thing that needs to be checked which of the knowledge bases under control has the information the user requested.
 For factual information this means selecting the knowledge base or bases that contain information of this type.
 There's no use querying the others.